KindLab/scDamAndTools/README.md

 - Python3 (https://www.python.org, used version: v3.6.3)
 - Samtools (http://www.samtools.sourceforge.net, used version: v1.6)

+### Tutorial data
+We have included a [test dataset](tutorial/) set as part of this repository.
+In the following steps, we will demonstrate how the scDam&Tools package can be implemented to analyse this data.
+The data comes from a mouse Embryonic Stem Cell (mESC) line expressing Dam-LaminB1.
+As such, we expect that the resulting DamID profiles show Lamina-Associated Domains (LADs).
+The raw sequencing data contains downsampled DamID and CEL-Seq reads of five single cells.

 ### Downloading genome reference files and generating HISAT2 index
 - *Step 1:* For the purpose of this tutorial, the FASTA file, GTF file and HISAT2 index will all be placed in a folder named “references”.
 For that reason, generate this folder in your own working directory, or replace all mentions of the “references” directory with the path of your own choice:..